Mortal/anyconsole/README.md

     rlwrap nc -U /tmp/minecraft

+(For accessing Minecraft servers that are wrapped in anyconsole, I've written [lolmc](https://github.com/Mortal/lolmc) as a front-end to this UNIX socket for Node.js scripts.)

 The last 30 lines of output from the command will be shown immediately, and output from the process is line-buffered and sent to the UNIX socket clients on each newline.
 This is approximately equivalent to